9 Regression Assumptions and Diagnostics

 In this population, \(\beta_0 = 4\), \(\beta_1 = 2\), and \(\beta_2 = -3\).

-Because we typically treat \(\X\) as fixed in regression analysis, the population correlation is not as important here as the sample correlation between the predictor values, as we can see in Figure 9.2.
+Because we typically treat \(\X\) as fixed in regression analysis, the population correlation is not as important here as the sample correlation between the predictor values, which we can see in Figure 9.2.

 Figure 9.2: Correlation between \(X_1\) and \(X_2\) in Exercise 9.1.